Michael Conahan

-Michael Thomas Conahan is an American convicted felon and former judge.
+Michael Thomas Conahan is a disgraced American former judge.
 He received a J.D. degree from Temple University and went on to serve from 1994 to 2007 as judge on the Court of Common Pleas for Luzerne County.
 During the last four years of his tenure, he was the president judge of the county.

 He was serving a 17.5 year sentence for his part in the "kids for cash" scandal of giving harsh sentences to juvenile offenders, often accused of minor crimes, sending them to for-profit facilities in exchange for kickback payments.
 Due to coronavirus concerns, Conahan was released on furlough on June 19, 2020, to home confinement.
 On December 12, 2024, the remainder of his sentence was commuted by President Joe Biden.

 "Kids for cash"

 Along with his fellow Luzerne County judge Mark Ciavarella, Conahan was found to be involved in the Pennsylvania "kids for cash" scandal in 2008.

 Ronald Belletiere from Florida was sentenced in the 1990s to 4½ years in federal prison in connection with a Hazleton cocaine-trafficking ring.
 A witness in that case testified that in 1986, then-Magisterial District Judge Conahan called to tip him off that his drug connection was being investigated.
 Conahan allegedly referred the man to Belletiere as a safer source to obtain drugs.
 During a sidebar with a judge in that case, the prosecutor described Conahan as an "unindicted co-conspirator."
 That disclosure became public in 1994, eight months after Conahan was sworn in for his first term as a county judge.
 At a press conference he held to deny the allegation, he blamed the charges on "common criminals" looking for favorable treatment with prosecutors.

 After becoming Luzerne county's president judge running under the Democratic Party, Conahan used his budgetary discretion to stop funding the county public youth detention facility, agreeing to send juvenile defendants instead to a newly constructed, for-profit facility.
 He was subsequently accused of agreeing to generate at least $1.3 million per year in receivables that could be billed to taxpayers in exchange for receiving kickbacks from the facility owner.
 After indictment, he originally pleaded guilty to charges, but later withdrew his plea.
 His colleague Mark Ciavarella was also indicted on charges of money laundering, fraud and racketeering.
 Both judges were disbarred following the guilty pleas.